 (2) A notice under subregulation (1) must set out the reasons for the decision.

+[Regulation 25 amended: SL 2026/82 r.
+92.]

 26. Steps to be taken before withdrawal of approval

-(1) Before withdrawing the approval of an environment plan for a petroleum activity the Minister must comply with subregulations (2), (5) and (6).
+(1) Before withdrawing the approval of an environment plan for an activity the Minister must comply with subregulations (2), (5) and (6).

 (2) The Minister must give the operator at least 30 days’ written notice of the Minister’s intention to withdraw approval of the plan.